cysouw/diathesis/text/c05_case.md

 ### [ NAD | –ND ] *haben* Anticausative+dative

-Some *haben* anticausative verbs have an obligatory dative [@next c].
-However, note the different participles in [@next a,b].
+The verb *anhängen* literally (but not commonly) means 'attach to' [@next a].
+However, more widespread is the metaphorical extension with a meaning of 'to put a burden on somebody' with the 'somebody' encoded in the dative case [@next b].
+In this meaning it can be used intransitively as well [@next c] and the dative cannot be dropped [@next d].
+Note that there is variation in the form of the participle (*angehängt* vs. *angehangen*), which is a vestige of causative morphology (see [@par:hängen]).
+Also note that the auxiliary *sein* does not seem to be possible in the intransitive [@next e], so this verb does not align with other vestiges of causative morphology in German (see [@sec:case-umlaut-causative]).

 ::: ex
+- Das ist der Titel einer Abhandlung, die er dem "ABC der Anschauung" angehängt hat.^[~~DWDS~~: Blättner, Fritz: Geschichte der Pädagogik, Heidelberg: Quelle & Meyer 1961 [1951], S. 202.]
-a.
-Ich habe meinem Widersacher einen Prozess angehängt.
+- Ich habe meinem Widersacher einen Prozess angehängt.
-b.
-Er hat einer Illusion angehangen.
+- Er hat einer Illusion angehangen.
-c. ^* Ich habe angehangen.
+- ^* Ich habe angehangen.
+- ^* Er ist einer Illusion angehangen.
 :::

 **Attested Verbs**